Salinity occurs in many parts of New South Wales. Examples include:

 - dryland salinity, which is widespread on the western slopes and in the Hunter Valley and Sydney Basin

-- irrigation and river salinity, which are seen in the southern irrigation areas of NSW and in the Macquarie, Castlereagh, Bogan, Namoi and Gwydir Rivers
+- irrigation and river salinity, which are seen in the southern irrigation areas of New South Wales and in the Macquarie, Castlereagh, Bogan, Namoi and Gwydir Rivers

-- urban salinity, which affects more than 40 towns across the Murray Darling Basin in NSW, and in the lower Hunter valley and Western Sydney.
+- urban salinity, which affects more than 40 towns across the Murray–Darling Basin in New South Wales and in the lower Hunter valley and Western Sydney.

-You can download HGL reports and mapping products for selected areas of New South Wales from the OEH Data portal.
+You can download HGL reports and mapping products for selected areas of New South Wales from the SEED portal.
 These areas include: